blossomingiris/next.js-auth/README.md

 2. Google or Github accounts.

 ### 2FA
 Initially, two-factor authentication (2FA) is disabled.
-Users can enable it after login and by navigating to the "Settigs" page and toggling the 2FA button to 'on'.
+Users can enable it after login and by navigating to the "Settings" page and toggling the 2FA button to 'on'.
 After this eveytime he/she want to login need confirm 6 digits code that was send to his email.
 Code lifetime is 10 minutes.
 If user using Google or Githib provider he/she won't receive a verification email or be able to set up 2FA since this is handled by Google and Github themselves.

 ### Resetting Password